DatalogiForAlle/market_competition/README.md

-Agent-baseret simulering af kompetitivt marked
+Agent-baseret simulering af monopolistisk konkurrence
 ----------------------------------------------
 Simulering af markedsmekanisme fra artiklen *PQ strategies in monopolistic competition: Some insights from the lab*, by Tiziana